openflighthpc/flight-job-service/api/docs/routes.md

-      "endTime": DATETIME,      # OPTIONAL - The actual (or predicted) time the job will finish running "submitStdout": STRING,   # RECOMMENDED - The standard output of the underlining scheduler command "submitStderr": STRING,   # RECOMMENDED - The standard error of the underlining scheduler command "resultsDir": STRING      # RECOMMENDED - The directory that will store the results files (excluding STDOUT/STDERR) },
+      "endTime": DATETIME,      # OPTIONAL - The actual (or predicted) time the job will finish running "submitStdout": STRING,   # RECOMMENDED - The standard output of the underlining scheduler command "submitStderr": STRING,   # RECOMMENDED - The standard error of the underlining scheduler command "resultsDir": STRING,     # RECOMMENDED - The directory that will store the results files (excluding STDOUT/STDERR) "mergedStderr": BOOLEAN   # RECOMMENDED - Flags if the job's STDERR has been merged with STDOUT },
     "links": {
       "self": "/v0/jobs/:id"
     }
     "relationships": {
-      "script": {
+      "script": {               # REQUIRED - The related script resource
         "links": {
           "related": "/v0/jobs/:id/script"
+        }
       },
-        "data": {
-          "type": "scripts",    # RECOMMENDED - Denotes the related resource is a script "id": STRING          # RECOMMENDED - Denotes the script's ID }
+      "stdoutFile": {           # RECOMMENDED - The standard output of the job "links": "/v0/jobs/:id/stdoutFile"
+      },
+      "stderrFile": {           # OPTIONAL - The standard error of the job "links": "/v0/jobs/:id/stderrFile"
+      },
+      "resultFiles": {          # RECOMMENDED - Additional result files
+        "links": "/v0/jobs/:id/resultFiles"
       }
     }
   },